Nelarius/wrenpp/README.md

   * store the pointers to `WrenForeignClassMethods` in an unordered_map, where the key is again a hash.
   * are called like foreign methods?
 Can I call the constructor I want from there?
 * The contexts need to be independent of `Wren`.
 Methods and classes will be registered globally.
 Thus there will be two trees of WrenForeignMethodFn.
 * A compile-time method must be devised to assert that a type is registered with Wren.
+Use static assert, so incorrect code isn't even compiled!
   * For instance, two separate `Type`s.
 One is used for registration, which iterates `Type` as well.
 This doesn't work in the case that the user registeres different types for multiple `Wren` instances.